xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 Don't forget to upgrade your normal mods to primed versions when you can.

 ### Secondary Advice
-If you have Amalgam Barrel Diffusion, make sure to pop it on whatever secondary you’re running as it gives a good parkour velocity boost when you’re rolling which really helps with looting fast.
+If you have [Amalgam Barrel Diffusion], make sure to pop it on whatever secondary you’re running as it gives a good parkour velocity boost when you’re rolling which really helps with looting fast.
 # Companions
 ## Smeeta Kavat
-Can potentially be very good and help boost Vitus essence anywhere from 10% to 50% in a good run, always run this if you have it.
+The [Smeeta Kavat](https://warframe.fandom.com/wiki/Smeeta_Kavat){:target="_blank"} can potentially be very good and help boost Vitus essence anywhere from 10% to 50% in a good run, always run this if you have it.
-Charm, Animal instinct, Tek Enhance and Fetch are the mandatory mods, Tek assault is optional but can be very nice to have.
+[Charm], [Animal Instinct], [Tek Enhance] and [Fetch] are the mandatory mods, Tek assault is optional but can be very nice to have.

 ### Basic Build
 ![](media/builds_smeeta_basic.png)

 # Extra items + Specters
-Having energy restore pads and ammo restore pads can come in clutch sometimes as well so make sure you’re stocked up on plenty of those.
+Having [Energy Restore Pads] and [Ammo Restore Pads] can come in clutch sometimes as well so make sure you’re stocked up on plenty of those.
 You can get 100x restore blueprints from the different labs in the dojo.
-The specters used are Ancient healer specter, nidus specter and protea specter.
+The specters used are Ancient Healer Specter, [Nidus] Specter and [Protea] Specter.
 The weapons on them don’t really matter as you’ll really just be using them for their abilities.
-Protea for Dispensary and Nidus for Parasitic Link just make sure to make them stationary where you’ll be camping.
+[Protea] for [Dispensary] and [Nidus] for [Parasitic Link] just make sure to make them stationary where you’ll be camping.
 The quality of the specter also does not matter as a 1 star specter will functionally be the exact same as a 4 star specter so make sure to use whichever ones you have.

 # Recommended Warframe Settings